 As recreational legalization started spreading to more places, the number of dogs consuming their owners’ marijuana began to skyrocket.
 In fact, pet-related calls to poison control centers have shot up by 756 percent over the past decade.
 The ASPCA reports that it received over 1,800 calls in 2018 alone.
 These kinds of calls result when a dog eats marijuana flower, edibles, or even BHO and other marijuana concentrates.

 What happens when a dog eats marijuana?
 Effects of THC can set in anywhere from five minutes to as long as 12 hours after consumption, and they can last for a half hour up to several days.
-Severity of symptoms will depend on the size of animal and the potency of the product consumed.
+The severity of symptoms will depend on the size of the animal and the potency of the product consumed.
 Symptoms of marijuana toxicity in dogs will be similar to overconsumption in humans.